fridalif/journal-parser/README.md

 ## Description

-Tool for recursive parsing Linux journals with export in different file formats
+Crossplatform tool for recursive parsing Linux journals directories and files with export in different file formats

 ## Used Libraries